firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-12/2014-04-03-not-so-super.md

 "YEOWWW!"
 I screamed, and reverted to childhood lessons about stop, drop, and roll, insuring I wasn't getting back my safety deposit as I ruined the kitchen floor.

 So much for the bacon.

-#### About the Author

-Rob McMonigal is a freelance writer and tutor, recently relocated to Portland, Oregon.
-He manages the indie-focused comic book blog [Panel Patter](http://www.panelpatter.com), and modeled the character in this story after one of his creator friends--don't ask him which one!
-A fan of the speculative in all its forms (prose, comics, and film), he grew up on the Three Stooges, Spider-Man, Ray Bradbury, and Universal Horror films.
-(Explains a lot, right?)
-Rob lives with his wife, fellow writer Erica Satifka, and entirely too many cats.
-You can reach him on Twitter [@rob_mcmonigal](http://www.twitter.com/@rob_mcmonigal)